Netflix/clove/README.md

 TODO:

-* upload the pretrained model and replace the occurrences of its path in the code
+* change the example code to be more compositionality-specific
 * further test the setup and instructions
 * add a figure at the beginning
+* upload the pretrained model and replace the occurrences of its path in the code